TheStormWeaver/JSWeb/JS Back-End/Validation and Error Handling/Cubicle-Part4.md

-Cubicle from the previous exercise, but with implemented validation and error handling with express-validator
+Cubicle from the previous exercise, but with implemented validation and error handling using express-validator